vnijs/radiant/inst/base/tools/help/view.md

 ### Datasets

-Choose one of the datasets from the drop-down menu.
-Files were loaded into Radiant through the Manage tab.
+Choose one of the datasets from the `Datasets` dropdown.
+Files are loaded into Radiant through the Manage tab.

 ### Select columns